WUSTL-B34R5HELL/Bootcamp/linux-and-scripting/README.md

 ## Python Scripting
 ### Automating Program Input
-See script.py.
-This script automates the process of inputing 1 to 10,000 into the test program.
+1. Write a Python Program to automate the process of inputing 1 to 10,000 into 'test_program'